 Dr Liang’s gynaecologist associates charge slightly different rates.
 If you are seeing a second specialist at Sydney Fibroid Clinic, a discounted rate may apply, depending on the complexity of your case.

 How much does UFE / UAE usually cost if I’m insured?

-Assuming your private health insurance covers the item numbers 35410 or 35321, costs are mostly covered by Medicare and your health fund.
-In general, with the government’s health fund reform you’ll need a need Silver or Gold level of cover.
+Assuming your private health insurance covers the item numbers 35410 or 35321, the costs are mostly covered by Medicare and your health fund.
+In general you’ll need a need Silver or Gold level of cover.